uic-evl/DOE_DigitalTwin/README.md

    * Ingenuity (ANL)
 * Raspberry Pi 2, 4, and 5

+## Current Work

+To view our current progress, you can either reference the [open Issues](https://github.com/uic-evl/digital-twin/issues) or our [Experiments Tracker](https://github.com/uic-evl/digital-twin/wiki/Experiments).

 ## Unity Sample Project

 The [Unity Robotics Hub Repository](https://github.com/Unity-Technologies/Unity-Robotics-Hub) provides packages for Unity and ROS that allow users to setup a TCP connection between the two platforms.
 We have tested this and confirmed that their packages work to communicate between a Unity app and ROS2 on Windows 10, Ubuntu, and Win11/WSL.
 Instructions on how to set up a Unity project to exchange data with ROS can be found [on our wiki.](https://github.com/uic-evl/digital-twin/wiki/Connecting-Unity-to-ROS2-on-Ubuntu)